denten-books/plain-text/3-format.md

 structure of finished books" with their "intellectual content."
-This connection happens through what Tanselle calls "printing-shop routines" and what we began to identify in the previous chapter as a kind of a technique for the transformation of ideas into inscription things.
+This connection happens through what Tanselle calls "printing-shop routines" and what we began to identify in the previous chapter as a kind of a technique for the transformation of ideas into inscription-things.
 The scholar interested in formatting traditionally arbitrated in the conflict between the extant textual witnesses that individually contain slightly differing versions of the same text, but in aggregate identify the sum total of a given work in the